+Kim, Jong-Bok, Yang, Jachyung, Song, Sanghoun & Bond, Francis.
+2011.
+Deep Processing of Korean and the Development of the Korean Resource Grammar.
+Linguistic Research 28(3), 635-672.
 The Korean Resource Grammar (KRG) is a broad-coverage, linguistically precise, and open-source grammar of Korean that has been developed since 2003.
 This paper reports how the KRG, aiming at deep processing of Korean, has gone through two main developing phases, in particular from a linguistically-oriented deep grammar to a wider-coverage with grammar customization.
-Deep linguistic processing has been obstacles in theoretical computational linguistics mainly because of the issues in the robustness and efficiency for the real life applications.
-The development of the KRG in these two phases, also participating in the international collaboration project DELPH-IN (Deep Language Processing in HPSG), has resulted in promising directions for the improvement of deep parsing as well as generation methods in a more systematic way so that it can be geared toward real-life NLP applications such as machine translation.
+The development of the KRG in these two phases, also participating in the international collaboration project DELPH-IN (Deep Language Processing as well as generation methods in a more systematic way so that it can be geared toward practical NLP applications such as machine translation.

-Key words: Korean Resource Grammar, deep processing, parsing, generation, HPSG, Minimal Recursion Semantics
+Key Words Korean Resource Grammar, deep processing, parsing, generation, HPSG, Minimal Recursion Semantics

-1 Deep Linguistic Processing
+1. Deep Linguistic Processing

 For the past decade or more, linguistically oriented methods and statistical or machine learning approaches to NLP have often been perceived as incompatible or even competing paradigms.
-While shallow and probabilistic processing techniques (yielding simple parsed trees and meaning representations) have produced useful results in many classes of applications, they have not met the full range of needs
+While shallow and probabilistic processing techniques (yielding simple parsed trees and meaning representations) have produced useful results in many classes of applications, they have not met the full range of needs for NLP, particularly where precise interpretation is important, or where the variety of

-\Numerous people have contributed to the development of the KRG (Korean Resource Grammar).
-Among others, we thank the following people: Emily M. Bender, Chung Chan, Incheol Choi, Jae-Woong Choe, Sae-Youn Cho, Dan Flickinger, Yasunari Harada, Valia Kordoni, Eric Nichols, Stephan Oepen, Byong-Rae Ryu, Ivan Sag, Peter Sells, and Kiyotaka Uchimoto, among others.
+^{} Numerous people have contributed to the development of the KRG (Korean Resource Grammar).
+Among others, we thank the following people: Daren Appling, Emily M. Bender, Chung Chan, Incheol Choi, Jae-Woong Choe, Sae-Youn Cho, Dan Flickinger, Yasunari Harada, Valia Kordoni, Eric Nichols, Stephan Oepen, Byong-Rae Ryu, Ivan Sag, Peter Sells, and Kiyotaka Uchimoto, Eun-Jung Yoo, among others.
 Our thanks also go to the anonymous reviewers of this journal.
-This work was supported by the National Research Foundation of Korea Grant funded by the Korean Government (NRF-2011-32A-A00066).
+This work was supported by the National Research Foundation of Korea (NRF-2011-32A-A00066).

-for NLP, particularly where precise interpretation is important, or where the variety of linguistic expression is large relative to the amount of training data available (cf. Uszkoreit 2002).
-On the other hand, due to advances in algorithm efficiency and rich deep processing resources, deep processing approaches to NLP (yielding rich and detailed syntactic and semantic representations) have only recently achieved broad enough grammatical coverage and sufficient processing efficiency to allow the use of precise linguistic grammars in real-world applications (cf. Baldwin et al. 2007).
+linguistic expression is large relative to the amount of training data available (cf. Uszkoreit 2002).
+On the other hand, due to advances in algorithm efficiency and rich deep processing resources, deep processing approaches to NLP (yielding rich and detailed syntactic and semantic representations) have only recently achieved broad enough grammatical coverage and sufficient processing efficiency to allow the use of precise linguistic grammars in real-world applications (cf. Baldwin et al. 2007).1

 This need for deep language processing has also given motivations for the international collaboration DELPH-IN (Deep Linguistic Processing with HPSG).
 Aiming to provide an open-source collection for deep linguistic processing of human language within the HPSG framework, this joint collaboration tries to work together to promote the robustness of deep processing for natural language, focusing on areas such as (i) robustness, disambiguation, and specificity of deep processing with HPSG, (ii) the application of HPSG deep processing to information extraction, and (iii) multilingual grammar engineering (cf. Kordino and Neu 2005).
-As positive results, there have been several successful resource grammars developed, including the ERG (English Resource Grammar, Flickinger 2000), JACY (Siegel and Bender 2002 for Japanese), resource grammars for languages like German and other Indo-European languages.
+As positive results, there have been several successful resource grammars developed, including the ERG (English Resource Grammar, Flickinger 2000), JACY (Siegel and Bender 2002 for Japanese), resource grammars for languages like German (GG) and other Indo-European languages.